-Spousal Maintenance Orders for maintenance (or periodical payments) can always be varied, suspended or discharged on the grounds of changed circumstances (Matrimonial Causes Act 1973 section 31).
-The basis of an application to vary a maintenance order is therefore a...read more
+Orders for maintenance of a former spouse (or periodical payments) made in divorce proceedings can always be varied, suspended or discharged on the grounds of changed circumstances (Matrimonial Causes Act 1973 section 31).
+The basis of an application to vary a...

+Life after divorce?
 So is there life after divorce?
 The answer is yes, but for many this can be affected by on-going financial obligations from an earlier marriage.
-Statistics show that remarriage is usual and that thoughts of 'once bitten, twice shy' do not last.
-What will be the...read more
+Statistics show that remarriage is usual and that thoughts of 'once bitten, twice shy' do not last....

-Collaborative divorce is different from divorce mediation, although like mediation it is also a way for divorcing couples to settle without a court battle.
-In collaborative divorce each couple hires a lawyer to work with them and meet the other side in four way...read more
+Collaborative Law Divorce Collaborative divorce is different from divorce mediation, although like mediation it is also a way for divorcing couples to settle without a court battle.
+In collaborative divorce each couple hires a lawyer to work with them and meet the...